 Here my top tips to get your children to sleep more easily.

 1) Have a smart phone ban at least one hour before bed

-JAMA Paediatrics’ latest research found that “increase in the odds of inadequate sleep quality, poor sleep quality and excessive daytime sleepiness” was associated with bedtime technology device use.
+JAMA Paediatrics’ latest research found that an “increase in the odds of inadequate sleep quality, poor sleep quality, and excessive daytime sleepiness” was associated with bedtime technology device use.